The Electrical Atom

 electron transit distance (d) in gaseous matter = distance between atoms (≈³√[mₐ/ρ])

-The resistance and resistivity of elemental matter is as defined above for the atom, but also dependent upon the following factors.
+The resistance and resistivity of elemental matter is dependent upon its elemental properties.

 The relationship between calculated and documented resistivity